 - Heat the coconut milk on the stovetop until steaming or in microwave at 60 seconds.¾ cup coconut milk, 1 ½ cup chocolate chips, 1 teaspoon vanilla, pinch of salt, 1 tablespoon arrowroot

 - Add chocolate chips to a bowl, and pour hot coconut milk over it.
 Wait for 15 seconds, then stir until chocolate is melted.
 Add in the vanilla, salt, and arrowroot.

 - Pour filling into cupcake cups

-- Refrigerate for at least 4 hours, or until firm.
+- Refrigerate for at least 1 hour, or freeze until firm.